w-bonelli/w-bonelli.github.io/_posts/2019-12-6-tornados-in-space.md

 Say we want a quick way to analyze snippets of text from diverse environments.
 Let's hide [SpaCy](https://spacy.io/) behind a little [Tornado](https://github.com/tornadoweb/tornado/blob/stable/docs/index.rst) API and call it `spacetornado`.
 We'll need a Unix terminal and some version of Python 3.

----

-To keep our workspace neat and tidy, we'll use `venv`.
-First, we create a new directory and initialize a Python 3 virtual environment:
+We'll use `venv`.
+Create a new directory and initialize a Python 3 virtual environment:

 ```
 > $ mkdir spacetornado